WICG/navigation-api/security-privacy-questionnaire.md

 We can think of two pieces of relevant information that might be of interest:

-- The exposure, through the app history API, of information that was previously stored in the app history API, through the `appHistoryEntry.state` property.
-This is necessary to allow associating application and UI state with app history entries.
-Note that app history entries are scoped to same-origin contiguous documents, so this is not a new capability.
+- The exposure, through the navigation API, of information that was previously stored in the navigation API, through the `historyEntry.state` property.
+This is necessary to allow associating application and UI state with history entries.
+Note that history entries exposed through this API are scoped to same-origin contiguous documents, so this is not a new capability.

 - The exposure of information about navigations, through the `navigate` event.
 This is necessary to fulfill some of the core [goals](./README.md#goals) of the API, around intercepting navigations to centralize application logic and implement single-page navigation patterns.
 The information exposed here is the same as can be currently gathered through less-ergonomic means, e.g. global `click` handlers or a `beforeunload` handler.